An Empirical Study on Governance in Bitcoin's Consensus Evolution: Background

-Consensus changes in BTC's history have mainly been deployed with techniques such as IsSuperMajority (ISM)~\cite{BIP-0065}, and in later deployments, the more mature miner-activated soft fork (MASF)~\cite{BIP-0009}.
-Other well-known techniques are the user-activated soft fork (UASF)~\cite{BIP-0148} or BCH's preferred user-activated hard fork (UAHF)~\cite{UAHF}.
-The user-activated forks value new functionality over consistency in the network.
-Hence, they carry a considerably higher risk of persistent or permanent chain splits.
+Consensus changes in BTC have mainly been deployed as backwards-compatible soft forks~\cite{princetonBlockchain}.
+The fork type relies on the compatibility between old and new versions.
+The fork types combine with three deployment strategies, user-activation, miner-activation and emergency-activation, to form deployment techniques~\cite{self}.
+BTC has mainly been using deployment techniques, such as IsSuperMajority (ISM)~\cite{BIP-0065}, and later, the more mature miner-activated soft fork (MASF)~\cite{BIP-0009}.
+These techniques require miners to signal on-chain readiness before executing a coordinated activation depending on a threshold.
+Other well-known techniques are user-activated soft fork (UASF)~\cite{BIP-0148} or BCH's preferred user-activated hard fork (UAHF)~\cite{UAHF}.
+These techniques activate based on a chosen block height (flag day), and changes apply regardless of the adoption percentage.
+All the deployment techniques are explained in previous work~\cite{self}, where we argue that the user-activated forks value new functionality over consistency in the network, carrying higher consensus failure risk~\cite{self}.

-To better understand the dynamics of consensus rules changes, we refer to soft forks as reduction forks, and hard forks as expansion or bilateral forks~\cite{zamyatin2018wild}.
-The fork type depends on the compatibility between the old and the new versions.
-The fork types can be combined with three deployment strategies, user-activation, miner-activation and emergency-activation, to form nine deployment techniques~\cite{self}: \begin{enumerate} \item Miner-activated reduction fork (MARF) \item Miner-activated expansion fork (MAEF) \item Miner-activated bilateral fork (MABF) \item User-activated reduction fork (UARF) \item User-activated expansion fork (UAEF) \item User-activated bilateral fork (UABF) \item Emergency-activated reduction fork (EARF) \item Emergency-activated expansion fork (EAEF) \item Emergency-activated bilateral fork (EABF) \end{enumerate} A miner-activated strategy relies on coordination to be deployed, user-activated strategies prioritize change over consistency and are activated regardless of network adoption, and a crisis defines the immediate trigger for emergency-activated changes.